corfyi/UCMCTrack/README.md

 # UCMCTrack

 [![arXiv](https://img.shields.io/badge/arXiv-2312.08952-<COLOR>.svg)](https://arxiv.org/abs/2312.08952)

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/ucmctrack-multi-object-tracking-with-uniform/multi-object-tracking-on-mot17)](https://paperswithcode.com/sota/multi-object-tracking-on-mot17?p=ucmctrack-multi-object-tracking-with-uniform)

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/ucmctrack-multi-object-tracking-with-uniform/multi-object-tracking-on-mot20-1)](https://paperswithcode.com/sota/multi-object-tracking-on-mot20-1?p=ucmctrack-multi-object-tracking-with-uniform)

 **[AAAI 2024] UCMCTrack: Multi-Object Tracking with Uniform Camera Motion Compensation**

 UCMCTrack is a simple pure motion based tracker that achieves state-of-the-art performance on multiple datasets.
 In particular, it achieves the first place on MOT17 (IDF1, HOTA) without using any appearance cues, making it highly applicable for real-time object tracking on end devices.

+## Roadmap

+We are continuously updating UCMCTrack and warmly welcome contributions to enhance its value for the community.
+Our current high-priority tasks are as follows:

+- [x] ~~Release code for replicating results on MOT17 dataset.~~
+- [x] ~~Release code for replicating results on MOT20 dataset.~~
+- [x] ~~Implement a demo of UCMCTrack based on YOLOv8.~~
+- [ ] Release code for estimating camera parameters from a single picture.
+- [ ] Release code for replicating results on DanceTrack dataset.
+- [ ] Release code for replicating results on Kitti dataset.

 ## Demo